Common Mental Health Issues

-This organization is a Harvard Medical School-affiliated organization where children receive mental health services that help them increase their ability to function more normally in society.
-The Children’s Center is the oldest mental health organization in New England.
+This organization is a Harvard Medical School-affiliated organization where children receive mental health resources that help them increase their ability to function more normally in society.
+The Children’s Center is the oldest mental health concerns organization in New England.

 Mental Health America (MHA):

 This organization is based in the community, helping to address the needs of the mentally ill and promoting better mental health.
-MHA believes that mental health is only one part of overall wellness.
+MHA believes that mental health resources are only one part of overall wellness.
 It treats mental health conditions before they become severe enough to cause individual suffering.

 This organization is one of 27 health institutes making up the National Institutes of Health.
 NIMH is focused on mental health research based on the understanding, treatment, and prevention of mental illness.

 This non-profit organization strives to save lives and offer hope to those who have been touched by suicide.
 With chapters in every state, its main strategies focus on education for mental health professionals and the public, and funding scientific research.

 Mental Health Hotline: